Battle of Tarapacá: Background

 Following a significant defeat at Dolores well inflicted by an outnumbered Chilean contingent - which cost the Allies all their artillery - the remnants of the Peruvian army were scattered all across the desert, demoralized and almost leaderless.
-Suárez’s soldiers marched to Tarapacá, the former administrative Peruvian capital of the department, to join Buendía.
-Buendía’s army gathered at Tarapacá, reunited with Suárez, whose men had marched across the harsh desert terrain.
+Belisario Suárez's soldiers marched to Tarapacá, the former administrative Peruvian capital of the department, to join Buendía.
+Buendía's army gathered at Tarapacá, reunited with Suárez, whose men had marched across the harsh desert terrain.
 When Buendía arrived at Tarapacá, he dispatched emissaries to gather more of those troops dispersed from the battle at Dolores.
-Within a few days, his force now numbering 2,000 men, on the 26th Rios’ division arrived from Iquique with supplies, Rios' column supplementing the food and water already existing at Tarapacá.
+Within a few days, his force now numbering 2,000 men, on the 26th Rios's division arrived from Iquique with supplies, Rios's column supplementing the food and water already existing at Tarapacá.
 By now, 4,500 allied soldiers were stationed at Tarapacá.

-Meanwhile, as these events unfolded, acknowledging that a column of exhausted Peruvians under Buendía had stopped near the town of Tarapacá to rest and regain strength, Lt.
+Meanwhile, as these events unfolded, acknowledging that a column of exhausted Peruvians under Buendía had stopped near the Tarapacá to rest.
+Lt.
 Col. José Francisco Vergara asked Gen. Arteaga to dispatch a reconnaissance force to find out the enemy's condition as well as inspect the condition of the route.